Daryl Duke Prize Rules

-The Prize is in the total amount of $25,000, to be awarded in up to three stages, as stipulated in the Rules, for excellence in either a treatment or a screenplay for an unproduced long-form dramatic film telling a fictional story.
+The Prize is in the total amount of $25,000, to be awarded in two stages, as stipulated in the Rules, for excellence in a screenplay for an unproduced long-form dramatic film telling a fictional story.
 The Prize is intended to allow the winner time and support with which to complete a new draft of the intended work, a copy of which is to be submitted subsequently to the jury.

 - The Prize is open to any Canadian citizen or permanent resident of Canada who meets the criteria set forth in these rules except members of the Board of Directors of the Daryl Duke Foundation, retained consultants or business associates, the Daryl Duke Prize jury, as well as members of their immediate families.

-- Treatments or screenplays shall be submitted in English.
-A treatment shall not exceed 5,000 words in length, written in word processing software (12-point Courier type) converted into Portable Document Format (PDF).
-A screenplay shall not exceed 100 pages in Professional Screenplay Format (12-point Courier type) converted into PDF.
+- Screenplays shall be submitted in English and shall not exceed 100 pages in Professional Screenplay Format (12-point Courier type) converted into PDF.

-- A treatment or screenplay must be submitted using the upload button in the Daryl Duke Foundation online submission form.
-Photographs, etc. may be submitted in addition to a treatment or screenplay but, if submitted, must be in one or more separate files that shall not exceed 2 MB in the aggregate, and contain no identifying information.
-The maximum size of a submission shall not exceed 10 MB.
+- The screenplay must be submitted using the upload button in the Daryl Duke Foundation online submission form.
+Photographs, etc. may be submitted in addition to the screenplay but, if submitted, must be in one or more separate files that shall not exceed 2 MB in the aggregate, and contain no identifying information.
+The maximum size of an entry shall not exceed 10 MB.

-- Treatments or screenplays will be judged on character development, narrative complexity, formal ingenuity and dramatic potential, as well as strength of creative expression.
-Without limiting the scope or creativity of the treatment, preference will be given to those with promise of becoming viable screenplays for film or television.
+- Entries will be judged on character development, narrative complexity, formal ingenuity and dramatic potential, as well as strength of creative expression.

-- For the purposes of the Daryl Duke Prize, ‘treatment’ means a prose presentation written in the present tense containing the essential elements of a fictional story in sequential scenes, including concept, theme, character and detailed synopsis.
-‘Screenplay’ means the written form of a film in standard screenplay format.
+- For the purposes of the Daryl Duke Prize, ‘screenplay’ means the written form of a film in standard screenplay format.